 - Wash and soak broken wheat and moong dal together for 30 mins.

-- Heat ghee in a pressure cooker, saute cumin until it sizzles, fry ginger until it turns fragrant.
+- Saute cumin until it sizzles, then fry ginger until it turns fragrant.

-- Add tomatoes, salt, turmeric.
-Cook until mushy.
-Add chili powder and saute for a minute.
-Can also add garam masala if you like.
+- Next add chili powder and saute for a minute.
+You can also add little garam masala if you like.

 - Drain water completely from dal and broken wheat.

 - Add to the pan and saute for 2 to 3 mins on a slightly high flame.